fabacab/tumblr-crosspostr/readme.txt

 == Changelog ==

+= Version 0.7.15 =

+* [Feature](https://wordpress.org/support/topic/twitter-toggle): Option to set global default for "Send tweet?"
+Useful for multi-author blogs and customized editorial workflows.
+(You can still override this on a per-post basis.)

 = Version 0.7.14 =

-* [Bugfix](https://github.com/meitar/tumblr-crosspostr/issues/8): Actually fix slashes in tweets.
+* [Bugfix](https://github.com/meitar/tumblr-crosspostr/issues/7): Actually fix slashes in tweets.
 * Tested with version 3.9.1.

 = Version 0.7.13 =